iportilla/kube/README.md

 Use the `kubectl create` command to create a **Deployment** that manages a Pod.
 The Pod runs a Container based on the provided Docker image that includes a web server:

-`kubectl create deployment hello-node --image=registry.k8s.io/e2e-test-images/agnhost:2.39 -- /agnhost netexec --http-port=8080\`
+`kubectl create deployment hello-node-name --image=registry.k8s.io/e2e-test-images/agnhost:2.39 -- /agnhost netexec --http-port=8080`

 You will see: